NullMode/code-snippets-python/README.md

 About
 =====

 This repository is a collection of code snippets in python that might be useful for others.
+Below are explanations and examples for some of the scripts.

+### ascii\_to\_hex.py

+This script simply converts input ASCII to hex.
+Example:

+	./script hello
+	hello -> 68656c6c6f

 ### byte_generator.py